-The land headlamp system is in the OFF position The ' vehicle is running, and The brake vehicle has a fully released parking e.
-NOTE: The high beam indicator will not turn on in the flash-to-pass mode during nighttime driving.
-NOTE: You may notice that the lights flicker when the vehicle is turned on or off.
+- The headlamp system is in the OFF position, and - The vehicle is running, and

+The vehicle has a fully released parking brake.

+- NOTE: The high beam indicator will not turn on in the flash-to-pass mode during nighttime driving. - NOTE: You may notice that the lights flicker when the vehicle is turned on or off.
 This is a normal condition.